~/.clawboo by default). It also reads OpenClaw’s directory (~/.openclaw) for interop, but never writes there.

 Full reset (everything)

 On every start (and from the System Health surface viaGET /api/health), Clawboo runs a boot probe that reports a per-check verdict.
-Two of its checks concern your data, and they are the only two checks that are fatal (the server cannot run without them); everything else degrades (the server keeps serving and shows a banner):
+Three of its checks concern your data, and those three are the only fatal ones (the server cannot run without them); everything else degrades (the server keeps serving and shows a banner):

 Verify it worked